-This website aims to pull together the various different strands, collaborations and projects encompassing Ant Hampton’ s work as performance maker and director.
+This website aims to pull together the various different strands, collaborations and projects encompassing Ant Hampton’ s work as an artist.

-Ant has also worked as coach / mentor for artist programmes such as MAKE (Ireland), A-PASS, Sound Image Culture (Beligum) and Dasarts (Netherlands) where in collaboration with Edit Kaldor he designed and mentored a 10-week block, ‘Every Nerve’.
-He has created and led workshops worldwide, including 'Fantasy Interventions - Writing for Site-Specific Performance', and ‘Raising Voice in Public Space’ with Edit Kaldor.
-His recent work with Christophe Meierhans was to create an ‘automatic workshop’ which expands on the ideas behind Someone Else and his earlier work with Kaldor.
+Ant has also worked as coach / mentor for artist programmes such as MAKE (Ireland), A-PASS, Sound Image Culture (Belgium) and Dasarts (Netherlands) where together with Edit Kaldor he designed and mentored a 10-week block, ‘Every Nerve’.
+He has created and led workshops worldwide, including 'Fantasy Interventions - Writing for Site-Specific Performance', ‘Raising Voice in Public Space’ with Edit Kaldor and 'Mouth Piece Workshop' with Rita Pauls.
+His collaboration with Christophe Meierhans to create an ‘automatic workshop’ (The Thing) develops ideas behind Someone Else and his earlier work with Kaldor.